PoI: A Filter to Extract Pixel of Interest from Novel Views for Scene Coordinate Regression: Method

 \section{Method}

 In general, the pipeline of our proposed method is shown in Figure~\ref{fig:pipeline}.
-For the input query images $I_{query}$ and corresponding camera poses $P_{query}$, we first sample the novel camera pose $P_{novel}$ using Fisher Sampling.
-Then we render novel views $I_{novel}$ through 3DGS.
+For the input query images $I_{query}$ and corresponding camera poses $P_{query}$, we first sample the novel camera poses $P_{novel}$.
+Then we render novel views $I_{novel}$ through 3DGS and diffusion model.
 Finally, we use the PoI module to estimate the scene coordinates according to the input $I_{query}, I_{novel}$.
 During the evaluation stage, we use PNP-based RANSAC to infer the camera poses from the scene coordinates.

-The following part of this section is arranged as follows: We first introduce the building blocks of this paper, including NVS models, the synthetic pose sampling approach, and the baseline of the SCR regressor in Section~\ref{method:blocks}; Then we explain the details of the Fisher sample method in Section~\ref{method:fisher sample}; We elaborate on the architecture of the PoI method and introduce the details of the filtering strategy used in the PoI method in Section~\ref{method:poi} and Section~\ref{method:filter}; We finally explain the variant of the PoI method in extreme scenarios of sparse input in Section~\ref{method:sparse}.
+The following part of this section is arranged as follows: We first introduce the building blocks of this paper, including NVS models, the diffusion model, the synthetic pose sampling approach, and the baseline of the SCR regressor in Section~\ref{method:blocks}; We introduce the data augment details in Section~\ref{method:data_augment}.
+We elaborate on the architecture of the PoI method and introduce the details of the filtering strategy used in the PoI method in Section~\ref{method:poi} and Section~\ref{method:filter};